Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 - API volume up 17x year-on-year (Vora at Code with Claude).

 Here's the part I'm hesitant to write, because I'm a fan and a daily user.
+I was one of the people getting throttled.

 Through March and April, Claude Code on my Pro plan started dropping context mid-session, returning oddly clipped responses, and burning through quotas faster than the same workloads had two weeks earlier.
 I assumed it was me.
 It wasn't.
-Fortune's April 24 story walked through the postmortem: three engineering missteps — a March 4 reduction in default reasoning effort from "high" to "medium," a March 26 bug that caused the model to discard its own reasoning history mid-session, and an April 16 system prompt that capped responses at 25 words between tool calls.
+Fortune's April 24 story walked through the postmortem: three engineering missteps — a March 4 reduction in default reasoning effort from "high" to "medium," a March 26 bug that made the model discard its own reasoning history mid-session, and an April 16 system prompt that capped responses at 25 words between tool calls.

 All three were resolved by April 20.
 But the underlying story was the one Anthropic conceded to Fortune in plain English: